input-output-hk/marlowe-cardano/marlowe-runtime/docs/filtered-chain-sync-spec-1.0.md

 will include the new position of the client, and the new tip of the blockchain.
 The position will be the most recent common ancestor point of the client's previous position and the new tip.

+### A Note on Intersections

+The original Chain Sync Protocol provides a way to fast forward the client to an "intersection point" - that is, a point which intersects with the set of blocks the client may have already visited during a previous session.
+This mechanism allows clients to connect without having to start from the genesis block each time.

+The Filtered Chain Sync Protocol does not provide such a mechanism, because the query mechanism provides a much more flexible way to acheive the same result, making intersection points redundant.

 ## State Machine